Adored ballet teacher fights in hospital to make it to her 50th Jubilee show

 “I’ve got a new dicky ticker,” she laughed.

-Samson said it was “a Godsend” that she was getting a new knee, otherwise, she would never have gotten her heart checked.
+Samson said it was “a godsend” that she was getting a new knee - otherwise, she would never have got her heart checked.

 Through tears, she said she felt “so appreciative” of all the support she had around her, and was “eternally grateful” to everyone who helped along the way,